 On a weekly basis, check in and ask yourself: What steps have I taken to reach my intentions?
 How do I feel about my intentions?
 What steps do I still need to take?
 What actions can I do next week to take more steps towards my intentions?
 Can anyone assist me with my goals?
 If so, get in touch with them and get their assistance.

 Take consistent action to achieve them.
 You need to invest in your intentions to achieve them.
-By investing, I don’t just mean money – I mean time, energy and resources.
+By investing, we don’t just mean money – we mean time, energy and resources.
 Sometimes, taking the first step is the hardest, but you keep having to believe in yourself and keep putting one foot in front of the other.

 Remind yourself of your intentions regularly and think about your actions – are they taking you closer to your intentions or further away?

 Celebrate the small steps.
 Often when we have big intentions, we don’t appreciate all of the small wins we have along the way to achieving our intention.

 Each step you take closer is a massive win!